dm-p/dm-p.github.io/_posts/2020-12-16-state-of-visuals.md

 Another option we're fortunate for these days is <a href="https://charticulator.com/" target="_blank">Charticulator</a>, which I've [previously blogged about](/examples/charticulator-sm).
 It's an amazing tool that provides users with a GUI that they can use to design a bespoke visual and then export it as a packaged Power BI custom visual.

-There's tons of other ways to create charts on the web, and one I'm hugely interested in is <a href="https://vega.github.io/vega/" target="_blank">Vega</a>, and it's higher-order companion: <a href="https://vega.github.io/vega-lite/" target="_blank">Vega-Lite</a>.
+There's tons of other ways to create charts on the web, and one I'm hugely interested in is <a href="https://vega.github.io/vega/" target="_blank">Vega</a>, and it's higher-level companion: <a href="https://vega.github.io/vega-lite/" target="_blank">Vega-Lite</a>.
 Both of these frameworks allow folks to compose a specification using JSON-based _"visualisation grammar"_, which in turn directs the Vega compiler to generate visuals.

 As the Vega tooling is web-embeddable, it's possible to use it to develop and create a Power BI custom visual, and <a href="https://github.com/microsoft/vegalite-for-powerbi" target="_blank">Microsoft has an example repository for that</a>.
 For someone who wants to build a dedicated custom visual, this is an awesome kick-start and has huge benefits, but for someone who wants to build a specification _inside_ Power BI, it's still quite an overhead.